puppetlabs/bolt/pre-docs/writing_plans.md

 You can use the `puppetdb_query` function in plans to make direct queries to PuppetDB.
 For example you can discover nodes from PuppetDB and then run tasks on them.
 You'll have to configure the [puppetdb client](bolt_connect_puppetdb.md)before running it.
-This [tutorial](https://puppet.com/docs/puppetdb/latest/api/query/tutorial-pql.html) shows how to structure queries.
+You can learn how to [structure pql queries here](https://puppet.com/docs/puppetdb/latest/api/query/tutorial-pql.html), and find [pql reference and examples here](https://puppet.com/docs/puppetdb/latest/api/query/v4/pql.html)

 ```
 plan pdb_discover {